mohyaz11/OptimumSetupBook/manuscript/RetentionPolicies.md

 If you have an existing Octopus server with a large number of releases and are planning to set some retention policies going forward, we highly recommend starting with a large retention policy and adjusting it down to what you need.

 For example, if you have 12 months worth of releases now, perhaps set the retention policy to keep 11 months worth of releases.
 The Octopus server will apply these retention policies periodically.
 After it has cleaned up the oldest releases, you can change the policy to keep ten months of releases.
 Rinse and repeat until you have reached your desired retention policy.
-You can apply this method with the number of releases instead of the time-based setting.
+You can also apply this method with the number of releases instead of the time-based setting.

 ## Conclusion